 *Spouse/Guest means a personal guest of the attendee, not a colleague or LCC member.

-This would be awarded to one LCC member in each area who has never attended our conference.
-The county will be responsible for any registration fees over $185 and travel expenses.
+These will be awarded to an LCC member in each area who has never attended our conference.
+The county will be responsible for any registration fees over $200 and travel expenses.
 In return, we ask that each scholarship recipient provide WI Land+Water a brief testimonial that can be used in future promotion and perhaps a short recap to their LCC and/or area association to hopefully entice others to attend future conferences.

 Mike Hofberger, Calumet County LWCC, stated “What I get out of attending the Land+Water conference is knowing that by attending I can do my job as a County Board Supervisor and LCC member better.
 I learn what other counties are doing and compare how we do it.
 Regardless, I am better prepared to help my county after the conference.”